All Episodes

 Media, folks, media.

-It's called influence buying, whatever you want to call it.
+It's called influence, buying, whatever you want to call it.

-I mean, it blindfolds, I don't know.
+I mean, blindfolds, I don't know.

 There just aren't enough moderate liberal Republicans.